swilgosz/hanamimastery/data/episodes/3-style-your-app-with-bulma.md

 Bulma is also shipped as an NPM package, so If you don't want to use CDN, thanks to Hanami::View you can easily install any NPM package into your hanami application using the standard package installation instructions.

-In he terminal let me just install the bulma package
+In the terminal let me just install the `bulma` package

 ```bash
 npm install bulma